iancze/PSOAP/doc/covariance.rst

     r_{ij} = c\,|\zeta_i - \zeta_j|

 where :math:`r_{ij}` has units of km/s.
-Of course, when we are fitting for two spectral components, *f* and *g*, then there will be two sets of input wavelength vectors and thus two distances
+When we are fitting for two spectral components, *f* and *g*, then there will be two sets of input wavelength vectors and thus two distances

 .. math::